 More than 3.5 million cases of skin cancer are diagnosed each year and account for nearly half of all cancers in the U.S., according to the American Cancer Society (ACS).
-And the rate of skin cancer is even higher in Idaho with so many year-round outdoor activities, the higher elevation which exposes people to more intense UV rays, and the agricultural economy.
+A staggering one in five people will develop skin cancer over the course of their lifetime.
+The rate of skin cancer is even higher in Idaho with so many year-round outdoor activities, the higher elevation which exposes people to more intense ultraviolet (UV) radiation, and the agricultural economy.

 “As with most types of cancer, early detection saves lives,” says Dr. Adam D. Wray, a dermatologist and skin cancer specialist with Bingham Dermatology Center.
 Dr. Wray—who sees patients in Blackfoot, Pocatello, and, now, Soda Springs—highlights what you should know about skin cancer and the ABCDEs of what to look for, which just might save your life.

-Approximately 75 percent of all skin cancer deaths are from melanoma, which is a cancer of the pigment producing cells in the skin, known as melanocytes.
-The ACS reports that in 2018 about 91,270 new melanomas will be diagnosed (about 55,150 in men and 36,120 in women), and about 9,320 people are expected to die of melanoma (about 5,990 men and 3,330 women).
+Approximately 75% of all skin cancer deaths are from melanoma, which is a cancer of the pigment producing cells in the skin, known as melanocytes.
+The American Cancer Society’s estimates for melanoma in the United States for 2022 are:

 Early Detection is Key